CENG501-Projects/CENG501-Spring2022/Project_Macan_Oydu/Readme.md

 # 4. Conclusion

-@TODO: Discuss the paper in relation to the results in the paper and your results.

 It is observed that, with proposed illumination transformation mappping, shadow are removed with more realistic modelling.
 Obtained shadow free image results shows that this statement is true.
 Since we did not implement other shadow removel approaches, we cannot make any comment on relative performance of the model presented in the paper compared to other.
 However, as shown in the paper, from the following figure given in the paper we can easily see that this model performed better than other state-of-the-art shadow removal models.

 |![image](https://user-images.githubusercontent.com/82730997/177570294-0da17f22-d26c-433a-9fbb-b7f031962e52.png)|